jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.0.9 =
+Fixed a few bugs.

+= 3.0.8 =
+Fixed a few bugs in the form short code.
+Added support for multiple forms on a single page.
+Verified compatibility with WordPress 3.7.1.

 = 3.0.7 =
 Fixed a variable conflict.
 Verified compatibility with WordPress 3.7.